jatuhurrra/LLM-for-Intent-Classification/README.md

 # Large language models (i.e., GPT-4) for Zero-shot Intent Classification in English (En), Swahili (Sw), Japanese (Jp) & Urdu (Ur)

-This project explored the potential of deploying large language models (LLMs) such as GPT-4, to perform zero-shot intent classification.
-By introducing a new dataset of 8,453 sentences across 6 distinct intent classes, namely: **pet, food, job, hobby, sport, drink**; our work made two main contributions.

-First of all, we demonstrated that LLMs can indeed perform intent classification tasks through prompting.
-This aligns with the current trend which aims to exploit the power of in-context learning in LLMs, without the need for for additional fine-tuning.
+This project explores the potential of deploying large language models (LLMs) such as GPT-4 for `zero-shot intent recognition`.
+We demonstrate that LLMs can perform intent classification through prompting.
+This aligns with the ongoing trend of exploiting the power of `in-context learning` in LLMs without the need for extensive fine-tuning.

-Secondly, to test our hypothesis, we introduced a unique dataset that was used to further explore and analyze zero-shot intent classification, providing a valuable resource for the research community.
+To test our hypothesis, we introduce a dataset to explore and analyze zero-shot intent classification further, providing a valuable resource for the research community.

+The dataset consists of 8,453 sentences across 6 distinct intent classes: **pet, food, job, hobby, sport, drink**.

-### 🤖 🤖    Human-Robot Interaction
+### 🤖 🤖    Human-Robot Interaction (HRI)
 We envision a scenario in which the human and the robot engage in discussion over a wide range of topics.
 For example:

 <img src="/images/ICexampleChat.png" width="60%" alt="Results">